-The second step in creating this established continuum was to train staff, including administrators and teaching staff, about the Least Restrictive Environment.
-In doing so, WCPA created a Service Delivery Model Rubric draft to help guide, not determine, appropriate services for SWDs.
-Through the coaching and guidance of utilizing the Service Delivery Model Rubric, WCPA has created an emphasis on being thoughtful in collaborating with each students recommended supports and services, and the positive and negative impact that they have on each individual student.
+Through the coaching and guidance of utilizing the Service Delivery Model Rubric, WCPA has created an emphasis on being thoughtful in collaborating with each students' recommended supports and services, and the positive and negative impact that they have on each individual student.
 For instance, SWDs are not pulled during core instruction to receive their services, unless the rest of the continuum has been attempted and proven not to be successful in supporting the student, or in the case where the IEP team determines outlying reasons for such a determination.
 Long term, this allows SWDs to stay on track to graduate with a high school diploma in comparison to a Certificate of Completion and in class alongside their general education peers.
 For instance, if a high school student within both the ELA and Math co-taught class continues to struggle, the next step in the continuum is not to remove them from core instruction, but to offer support within the Learning Center in lieu of an elective.

-Along with the increase in teaching staff, WCPA Delano currently has a total of 5 one-to-one instructional aides supporting SWDs with the implementation of their current behavioral interventions (i.e. Token boards, Behavior Intervention Plans, etc.) in order for them to be successful.
+Along with the increase in teaching staff, WCPA-Lost Hills currently has a total of 3 instructional Aides supporting SWDs with the implementation of their current behavioral interventions (i.e. Token boards, Behavior Intervention Plans, etc.) in order for them to be successful.
+These staff members also assist with facilitating virtual speech services, repeated reading intervention, and translating/interpreting services.

-Coaching and Support of Instructional Staff: SPED Department

-Throughout the current school year, administration staff including the Director of Special Education have been trained in teacher observations utilizing the WCPA TNTP (The New Teacher Project) rubric.
-Training and coaching were delivered to SPED staff by both their school site principal and during SPED Professional Development.
+Coaching and Support of Instructional Staff: Throughout the current school year, administration staff including the Director of Special Education have been trained in teacher observations utilizing the WCPA TNTP (The New Teacher Project) rubric.
+Training and coaching was delivered to SPED staff by both their school site principal and during SPED Professional Development.
 Utilizing this rubric, instructional staff have been observed and provided timely feedback to help support their continued growth in both culture and instructional practices.